emmabindi/localvore/README.md

 <a name="projectmgnt"/></a>
 ### Planning & Project Management

-Describe the way tasks are planned and tracked in your project

 At the commencement of this project, I dedicated an entire day to planning and design.
-In this stage I developed the Minimum Viable Produce for the app which I believe I could achieve in the given timeframe.
-I then delegated any features which were not a part of the MVP into a 'Would be Nice' list toensure clarity on my goals.
+In this stage I decided on the Minimum Viable Product for the project which I believed I could achieve in the given timeframe.
+I then delegated any features which were not a part of the MVP into a 'Would be Nice' list to create clarity on the tasks required.

 Once I had established my MVP for the app and created user stories, a sitemap and wireframes, I then set milestones according to those feature requirements onto Trello lists.
 As milestones were reached and tasks completed I checked them off within Trello as well as dragging the milestone card to the 'Completed' list.

-MVP
-Trello
-Hand Written
-Tracking / readjusting
+I had an overarching outline mapped out by each day within the fortnight (pictured below) and using these timeframe estimates could be comfortable ensuring MVP would be attained well before the delivery date.

+Each day I would commence with reviewing the milestones outstanding, and allocating tasks into my 'Today' list on Trello, matching it off against my hand written outline.
+At the end of every day I reviewed my progress, marked off any tasks achieved and re-assessed my progress.

+In developing this app, I applied the Agile project management concepts to my approach.
+In doing this I emphasized building functionality incrementally - in bite size chunks.
+With each new feature implemented, I carried out testing and utilised source control.
+I would record any bugs as tasks and place them in the backlog.

 `Trello Board - Example 1:`
 ![Trello Board - Example 1](app/assets/images/trello-snips/Trello1.png)